sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/entities.md

 You can manage agent entities via the backend with [sensuctl][37], the [entities API][36], and the [web UI][33], just like any other Sensu resource.
 This means you do not need to update the `agent.yml` configuration file to add, update, or delete agent entity attributes like subscriptions and labels.

-This is the default configuration for agent entities.
+Management via the backend is the default configuration for agent entities.

 {{% notice note %}}
 **NOTE**: If you manage an agent entity via the backend, you cannot modify the agent entity with the `agent.yml` configuration file unless you delete the entity.